The Mark of Zorro chapter 24 At the hacienda of don Alejandro

 “You were pleased with the señorita?”

 “She is as lovely as any girl of my acquaintance,” Don Diego said.
-“I spoke to Don Carlos of the matter of marriage, and he appeared to be delighted.”
+“I spoke to Don of the matter of marriage, and he appeared to be delighted.”

 “Ah!
 He would be!” said Don Alejandro.